Judicial review of the detention order

 Unless successfully challenged, Malta generally applies the maximum permitted detention duration for persons detained pending removal.
 Furthermore, NGOs report cases where this maximum period is exceeded either due to delays in the required medical clearance or in situations where the detained person is unable to provide a verifiable address.

-Most people coming from countries designated as safe were detained in the last years and have seen their asylum applications rejected as manifestly unfounded, denied appeal, and automatically served with a removal order.
+In 2024, the vast majority of people coming from countries designated as safe were detained upon arrival, channelled through an accelerated procedure that rejected them, denied appeal, and served with a removal order.
 Their cumulative detention experience could reach and at times exceed two years.

 In Feilazoo v.
 Malta decided in March 2021, the ECtHR found a violation of article 5(1) of the Convention (right to liberty and security).[20]
 The case was about a Nigerian national detained pending removal.
 The Court considered that the entire period of detention, fourteen months in total, cannot be justified for the purpose of deportation since the authorities insufficiently pursued concrete arrangements for his return.
 Therefore, the Court concluded that the ground for his detention could not be considered valid for the full duration of his detention.